-Principal maturities on the loan at June 30:
+Principal maturities on the loan at June 30 are as follows:

-The Organization entered into an interest rate swap agreement which converted a portion of the \$2,600,000 note payable to a 5.28% fixed rate liability.
-The interest rate swap agreement had a notional principal amount of \$1,800,000 and matured in September 2014.
-During 2011, the Organization terminated the existing swap agreement and incurred an early termination fee of approximately \$147,000.
-During 2011, the Organization entered into a new interest rate swap agreement, which converted \$5,275,287 of the \$5,500,000 non-revolving loan to a 2.70% fixed rate liability.
+During 2011, the Organization terminated an existing swap agreement and incurred an early termination fee of approximately \$147,000.
+During 2011, the Organization entered into a new interest rate swap agreement, which converted \$5,275,287 of the \$5,500,000 non-revolving loan to a 2.72% fixed rate liability.
+The interest rate swap had a notional principal amount of \$5,275,287 and matures in November 2015.

 The Organization is subject to certain financial and non-financial covenants on all of its agreements.
-The Organization was in compliance with these covenants for the years ended June 30, 2011 and 2010.
+The Organization was in compliance with these covenants for the years ended June 30, 2012 and 2011.